Chriz97/IT-Infrastructure/README.md

 ### **Linux_Package_Management**
 - Scripts for managing packages on Linux distributions.
-- Covers tools like `dnf`, `yum`, and `apt` for installing, updating, and removing software.
+- Covers tools like `dnf` or  `rpm` for installing, updating, troubleshooting, and removing software.

 ---

-### **Linux_Security**
-- Security-focused scripts and configurations for Linux systems.
-- Includes SELinux management commands and session recording setups with SSSD and Cockpit.

----

 ### **Networking**
 - Resources for network management and diagnostics.
 - Covers tools like `nmcli`, `ping`, `traceroute`, and basic networking configurations for Linux systems.
+- In addition Network Protocols like TCP, QUIC and ARP are covered in a server/client configuration.

 ---